 Each year through the generous support of our audiences we raise funds for various charities who work to assist veterans and those serving in our Armed Forces.
 One of the charities we support is Troop Aid.

-The organisers of the Birmingham International Tattoo would like to offer thanks to all those who attended the 2017 Tattoo and helped us raise an additional £15,000 for forces charities Troop Aid and The Royal Star and Garter Homes.
+The organisers of the Birmingham International Tattoo would like to offer thanks to all those who have helped us raise funds for forces charities Troop Aid and The Royal Star and Garter Homes.

 Money raised during the Saturday performance of the Tattoo goes to Troop Aid.